Yuchen-PLB/ECS171-FP/README.md

 From the graph above, we found that the two variables that are most related to the chip performance are Process Size and Freq, which means most other factors are corresponding with the chip’s process size and chip frequency, the advancement in the chip process size and frequency lead to the development of chip performance.

 By the PCA, we also discover that the factor Process Size and Freq are not perfectly perpendicular to each other, which means that the development in  Process Size is not always corresponding with the Freq.
 Actually the angle between them is slightly over 90^{。}That is because as we decrease the Process Size, the processor actually becomes more fragile under high voltage, which restricts the optimized Freq for the chip.

 From this perspective, the future trend of chip development in the next 5-7 years will still be the competition of more advanced processor manufacturing techniques and higher frequency.
 The limit of chip performance will not be reached until they reach the bottleneck of manufacturing technique and chip frequency.

 ## Result

+1.Moore's Law is True, and it still hold in the near future

+2.Dannard Scaling is true for now, and we believe it is mostlike still true in the next 5-8 years.

+3.It is surprising that the Process Size and frequency is most related to the chip performance

+4.The tread of future CPU/GPU development in the next 5-7 years will still be the competition of more advanced processor manufacturing techniques and higher frequency.
+But it is hard for the manufacturer to make improvement on both of them.
+The limit of chip perfermance is the limit of processor size (around 0.125nm) and chip frequency ( Determined by thermal diffusion limit).
+We are now still too far from that limit and there are still a long way to go to producing better performed chips.

 ## Discussion
 1. According to the result showed with the linear regression, we can clearly see that the CPU grows linearly for the first 10 years since 2000, this matches what